Adaptive Group Robust Ensemble Knowledge Distillation: Limitation and conclusion

 In this paper, we studied bias in ensemble knowledge distillation (KD) and demonstrated that, unlike deep ensemble models that reduce bias, traditional ensemble KD methods can amplify it.
-We proposed \AGREKD, an adaptive gradient-based weighting method that improves group robustness in ensemble KD by guiding the student model to learn core features and boosting worst-group accuracy (WGA).
+We proposed \acrshort{agrekd}, an adaptive gradient-based weighting method that improves group robustness in ensemble KD by guiding the student model to learn core features and boosting worst-group accuracy.
 Our experiments across several benchmarks demonstrated the effectiveness of our approach in distilling knowledge with reduced spurious correlations.
-While our results highlight \AGREKD’s advantages over existing methods, several questions remain.
-First, this study focused on unsupervised KD using teachers' logits alone, without access to group or class labels.
-Second, WGA improvements are less pronounced when all teachers in the ensemble are biased, suggesting an opportunity to exploit class labels in this setting to further boost WGA, e.g., by considering the teachers' misclassifications.
-Finally, additional evaluations on more complex datasets, such as language tasks, are needed to validate the approach across more diverse applications.
+While our results highlight \acrshort{agrekd}’s advantages over existing methods, several limitations and open questions remain.
+Specifically, the study focused on unsupervised KD using the teachers' logits alone, without access to group or class labels.
+Although our primary interest was in examining the ability of an ensemble of teachers to distill more robust knowledge, exploring scenarios where class labels are available could enhance the performance of the student further.
+Moreover, we observed that the WGA improvement in the proposed method is less pronounced when all teachers in the ensemble are biased.
+This indicates an opportunity to leverage class labels in this context to further enhance group robustness, e.g., by considering the teachers' misclassifications.
+Finally, additional evaluation using more complex datasets, such as health datasets, is necessary to validate the approach across a wider range of applications.